 The Federal Acquisition Regulation (FAR) requires that agencies sufficiently document their judgments, including documenting the relative strengths, deficiencies, significant weakness, and risks supporting their proposal evaluation criteria and decision.
 See FAR 4.801(b), FAR 15.305 (a), FAR 15.308 and FAR 15.404; Century Envtl.
 Hygiene, Inc., B-279378, June 5, 1998, 98-1 CPD ¶ 164 at 4.

-While using best value procurement methods, an agency is not required to retain every document or worksheet generated during its evaluation of proposals, the agency’s best value government procurement evaluation decision must be sufficiently documented to allow review of the merits of a protest.
+While using best value contracting methods, an agency is not required to retain every document or worksheet generated during its evaluation of proposals, the agency’s best value government procurement evaluation decision must be sufficiently documented to allow review of the merits of a protest.

 When finding a government contract protest lawyer to challenge an agency’s best value evaluation criteria and procurement award decision, including technical proposal evaluations, you should consider the following: